-The Ministry of Finance has set rules for full rebalancing back to the strategic weights.
+The Ministry of Finance has set rules for rebalancing back to the strategic weights.
 These rules specify the maximum permitted deviation between the weights in the actual benchmark portfolio and the strategic benchmark portfolio before the benchmark must be rebalanced back to strategic weights.
-If the equity share in the actual benchmark index exceeds 74 percent, or is more than four percentage points lower than the weight in the strategic benchmark index, rebalancing shall take place on the last trading day of the following month.
+Rebalancing shall take place when the equity share in the actual benchmark index differs by more than 2 percentage points from the equity weight in the strategic benchmark index on the last trading day of the month.
 The Ministry of Finance has set more detailed provisions on the rebalancing of the actual benchmark index.